bcdurden/rke2-and-rancher-via-helm/README.md

 Provided here is an example of a [community install for dhcp](examples/community-install.yaml), and a [community install for static ips](examples/community-install-staticip.yaml)

+If you're wanting to pull images from a different registry (a la Rancher Prime or Carbide), see the [external registry example](./examples/community-install-registry.yaml)

 You will want to adjust these values to suit your environment.

 ## Known Bugs